carteras/IT-CBR/2021/Networking and security/Cloud Computing/Week 4 and 5/lab1_GettingStarted.md

 ### What's next?

-Create a "cookbook" to help solve the various concepts that we've encountered today.
+Create a "recipe" for a cookbook to help solve the various concepts that we've encountered today.
 At the very least, you should create "recipes" for the following problems:

 * The different Modes
 * How to see the status of all IP interfaces